 "I think they have both changed," Neville said, clearly thinking on it hard.
 "It makes sense though, they are in a relationship; they are compromising now that they can understand and even feel what the other is thinking and feeling."

-Harry wasn't surprised that Ron hadn't waited for him, but he was a little hurt that the rest of the Gryffindors had left with Ron; he could see them walking a little way ahead.
-As the Slytherins didn't have Herbology with the Gryffindors, Draco had a free period; so he said he was going to go and write to his mother about Slughorn's appointment.
+Harry was not surprised that Ron hadn't waited for him, but he was a little hurt that the rest of the Gryffindors had left with Ron; he could see them walking a short way ahead.

-So it was that Harry was alone as he made his way across the ground quickly, hoping to catch up with his housemates.
+The Slytherins didn't have Herbology with the Gryffindors, and Draco had a free period; the blond had decided to use the time to go and write to his mother about Slughorn's appointment to the Hogwarts faculty.
+So Harry was alone as he made his way across the ground quickly, hoping to catch up with his housemates.